conallwang/MeGA/README.md

 ## :mega: Updates

+[26/8/2024] More processed data will be updated continuously with [this link](https://drive.google.com/drive/folders/1xB6TgxwAxEl-lzjEuhr6cK6-2Meyf12Q?usp=sharing).

 [07/8/2024] The data and pretrained models of Subject 306 have been released [here](https://drive.google.com/drive/folders/1R7fNJnWu6ZSqbIvpUWbAUfb5qdq2a8sp?usp=sharing)!

 [01/8/2024] The Codes has been released!